Statistical exploration of the Manifold Hypothesis: Methodology

-Dimension selection for PCA is an old and well-studied problem, reviewed for example in \citet{zhu2006automatic} and \citet{jolliffe2002principal}.
-Despite this, we have found existing methods unsatisfactory for several reasons, and prefer to suggest a new technique.
-We do not claim objective superiority --- just that our method is automatic, moderately scalable, sound in practice, and provides a useful visualisation of the bias/variance trade-off at play in the given data.
-In particular, we have found the ladle method by \citep{luo2016combining} to be comparable in all metrics, except computational scalability (as implemented), which has made analysing some of the larger datasets in this paper by this method impossible (e.g. $\min(n,p)$ much larger than $1000$).
+Our model and theory motivate a new method for choosing the embedding dimension, $\hat r$.
+Before proceeding, we should make clear that the hat notation in $\hat r$ is meant loosely: we seek a choice which achieves a good bias/variance trade-off in practice, and this may or may not coincide with the true rank of the kernel, $r$.
+Moreover, we do not claim that there is a `best' choice: different tasks benefit from different choices.
+In particular, if using PCA for prediction purposes we simply recommend cross-validation, as is common practice.
+For more exploratory analyses, as conducted here, we propose the following approach instead.

-Our proposed method is described precisely in Algorithm~\ref{alg:dim_select}.
-In words, we split the data into two, and for each $r$ we project the first half onto the $r$ principal eigenvectors --- the points remain $p$-dimensional, just constrained to an $r$-dimensional subspace.
-Next, we measure how much this projection step has brought the first half closer to the second, using the first Wasserstein distance, as implemented in the R package `transport'.
-The $r$ achieving the lowest distance is selected.
+Assuming $n$ is even split the data $\Y$ into two, $\Y^{(1)},\Y^{(2)}\in\mathbb{R}^{n/2\times p}$, and for each candidate dimension $\rho$, take the orthogonal projection of the rows of $\Y^{(1)}$ onto the $\rho$ principal eigenvectors of ${\Y^{(1)}}^\top\Y^{(1)}$ --- the resulting $n/2$ vectors are $p$-dimensional, just constrained to a $\rho$-dimensional subspace.
+Next, measure how much this projection step has brought the first half closer to the second, using Wasserstein distance.
+Select $\hat{r}$ to be the $\rho$ achieving the smallest distance.
+The procedure is described precisely in algorithm~\ref{alg:dim_select}.
+The algorithm accommodates the possibility that there may be some maximal value $\rho_{\text{max}} <\min(n,p)$ that one is willing to consider, e.g. for computational reasons.

+When calculating the Wasserstein distance between two sets of $n$ samples in $\mathbb{R}^p$, the overall computational complexity can be up to $O(n^2(p+ n\log n))$.
+One way to reduce the burden of computing Wasserstein distances over very large dimensional point sets, is to reduce the data to $\rho_{\text{max}} \ll p$ dimensions using PCA.
+Reducing the complexity further using approximations is well studied \cite{cuturi2013sinkhorn,arjovsky2017wasserstein,bonneel2015sliced,arjovsky2017wasserstein}.
+A variety of methods are available in the Python packages \verb|POT| \citep{flamary2021pot} and \verb|Geomloss| \citep{feydy2019interpolating}.

+To understand how $\hat{r}$ might relate to $r$, let us make a few simplifying assumptions.
+Suppose $r < \infty$, so that (with exact equality)